disruptive-technologies/outlier-detection-an/README.md

 # Outlier Detection

 ## What am I?
-This repository contains the example code talked about in [this application note (TBA)](https://support.disruptive-technologies.com/), presenting a method of detecting outliers in multiple Disruptive Technologies (DT) Wireless Temperature Sensor timeseries using DBSCAN clustering.
+This repository contains the example code talked about in [this application note](https://support.disruptive-technologies.com/hc/en-us/articles/360016741960), presenting a method of detecting outliers in multiple Disruptive Technologies (DT) Wireless Temperature Sensor timeseries using DBSCAN clustering.
 Written in Python 3, it uses the DT Developer API to communicate with a DT Studio project and its sensors.

 ## Before Running Any code
 A DT Studio project containing temperature sensors should be made.
 Sensors with the label 'outlier_detection' will be fetched by the example code.